 The survival, first, the non-dominated sorting is done as in NSGA-II.

-For this reason, when this algorithm converges each reference line seeks to find a good representative non-dominated solution.
+Thus, when this algorithm converges, each reference line seeks to find a good representative non-dominated solution.

 res = minimize(get_problem("dtlz1^-1"), algorithm, seed=1, termination=('n_gen', 600)) Scatter().add(res.F).show()